-A school social worker focuses on helping young people navigate the difficulties and pressures of childhood and adolescence.
-Earning an online master’s in social work can provide the foundation necessary for a challenging and rewarding career in the school system.
+What school social workers do can help young people navigate the difficulties and pressures of childhood and adolescence and prepare them for the future.
+Earning an online Master of Social Work (MSW) can provide the foundation to pursue a challenging and rewarding career in the school system.

-Children often deal with the same mental health issues, disabilities, and socioeconomic disadvantages that adults face every day.
-Because they are in their formative stages and have little life experience, they benefit from having social workers in their academic environment who can support them as they cope with difficulties in their lives.
+Children may deal with the same mental health issues, disabilities, and socioeconomic disadvantages that adults face every day.
+Because they are in their formative stages and have little life experience, children and adolescents benefit from having social workers in their academic environment who can support them as they cope with life and school difficulties.

 - Services to Students: Dealing with crisis intervention, conflict resolution, anger management, and teaching social interaction skills

-- Services to Parents/Families: Assisting parents to alleviate stress, access needed social programs and community resources, and helping families to support their child’s school adjustment
+- Services to Parents/Families: Assisting parents to alleviate stress, helping them access needed social programs and community resources and helping families support their child’s school adjustment

-- Services to School Personnel: Helping staff to better understand the social/economic factors that affect students, and helping teachers with behavior management and assessing mental health concerns
+- Services to School Personnel: Helping staff better understand the social/economic factors that affect students and helping teachers with behavior management and assessing mental health concerns

 - Services to Districts: Developing alternative programs for dropouts and delinquents, reporting child abuse/neglect, and managing cases

 - Related Services: Counseling children and families, developing positive intervention strategies, preparing developmental histories on disabled/special needs children, and participating in assessment and planning meetings

 Depending on their position, a social worker’s job description may include managing other social workers and multidisciplinary teams.
 Others may conduct home visits.
 And many will find themselves expertly juggling dozens of functions.